washrafayoub/easy-web-app/README.md

+# Easy Web GUI
 Create web applications easily.

-This is Node.js API for the "rest-web-gui" framework.
+This is a Node.js API for the [rest-web-gui](https://github.com/ma-ha/rest-web-ui) framework.

+## Node.js example
-Sample Node.js code to create a page with a form to add customers and a result view:
+This creates a web page with a form view to add customers and a result view:

 	// initialize:
 	var gui = new easyWebGui.Page();